kernja/rectangle-bin-packer-core/README.md

     * `RectBinPacker.ConsoleApp`
         * Runs the algorithm with text-based models and displays output to the console.
     * `RectBinPacker.ConsoleApp.Models`
-        * Services exclusively utilized by the `RectBinPacker.ConsoleApp`
+        * Models exclusively utilized by the `RectBinPacker.ConsoleApp`
     * `RectBinPacker.ConsoleApp.Models`
         * Services exclusively utilized by the `RectBinPacker.ConsoleApp`
 * desktopApp